Altius/soda/README.md

 * [Jinja2](https://pypi.python.org/pypi/Jinja2)
 * [pdfrw](https://pypi.python.org/pypi/pdfrw)

-It may be useful to use a package manager to install [ImageMagick](http://www.imagemagick.org) and [Ghostscript](http://www.ghostscript.com/).
+It may be useful to use a package manager to add [ImageMagick](http://www.imagemagick.org) and [Ghostscript](http://www.ghostscript.com/), if not already installed.

 Installing these dependencies may also require administrator privileges.
-In this case, please see the documentation for these components for installation instructions, or contact IT support for assistance.
+In this case, please see the documentation for these components for installation instructions, or contact your local IT support for assistance.

 ## Usage